fabian-sp/step-back/README.md

      width="600" />
 </h1><br>

-Package for running and benchmarking Pytorch optimizers.
+This package is intended for running and benchmarking optimization algorithms in Pytorch.
+It could be used for

+* retrieving raining curves for standard methods (SGD, Adam) on standard benchmark problems (e.g. training Resnets for Cifar),
+* testing new methods

 ## Getting started